EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

     Ans)

      Version control is a critical aspect of modern software development, and Git, along with platforms like GitHub, plays a central role in this process.

-1. Importance of Version Control in Software Development
+1.Importance of Version Control in Software Development

 A Version Control System (VCS) is a technique used to save different versions of a file or a set of files for future use.
 It helps developers track and manage modifications to a software project's code.
 As a project grows, version control becomes indispensable because it provides several key benefits: